Long Beach Child Custody Attorney

 What is a Parenting Plan?

 A parenting plan is a schedule that is constructed outlining the time spent with each parent.
 Where joint custody has been granted, such a plan would detail the schedule the child would maintain in living alternately with each parent.
-In creating such as plan, it is important to be as detailed as possible, also laying out arrangements for:
+In creating such a plan, it is important to be as detailed as possible, also laying out arrangements for:

 - Holidays